bahmutov/cypress-visited-urls/README.md

 ### preSaveFilterUrls

 Once the test finishes and the plugin prepares to save the updated visited URLs file, you can prefilter / modify all URLs for the current test.
+You are given a list of urls + durations and should return filtered / modified list.

 ```js
 // cypress/support/e2e.js